Italian Motorcycle Brands

 Moto Guzzi Logo

-When creating their logo, the founders decided to pay tribute to the memory of pilot Giovanni Ravelli, Giorgio Parodi’s assistant.
+When creating their logo, the founders paid tribute to the memory of pilot Giovanni Ravelli, Giorgio Parodi’s assistant.
 He died shortly before the creation of the company.
 In his honor, the logo features a soaring eagle, as on the emblem of the Italian Air Force.
 Under this symbol is the name of the brand – Moto Guzzi.
 The text is typed in Casagrande Antifascista Bold font.
 The emblem has acquired solemnity and restraint with a certain grandiosity of execution.
 The composition of the eagle with the brand name made the emblem especially memorable and respectful.

 MV Agusta